zenvia/zenvia-sdk-node/README.md

 | SMS      | X           |                 |
 | WhatsApp |             | X               |

-Use the `sendBatchAndFile` method to send a batched content to your customers.
+Use the `sendMessageBatch` method to send a batched content to your customers.

 ```js
 // SMS batch